Tuesday, September 19, 5:30PM

 Free Tax Assistance:

 Volunteers from the American Association of Retired Persons (AARP) assist citizens in electronically filing their income taxes during tax season.
+Starting in 2017, people must make appointments and meet certain income guidelines in order to have their taxes prepared by AARP volunteers.

 Looking for a good book?
 Let us help you!